 Low self-esteem often stems from negative life influences and/or experiences you have had over the course of many years going right back to early childhood.
 Your family, friends, peers, teachers, role models and society, all played an important part in the development of your self-esteem as you were growing up.
 They showed and taught you — directly and indirectly — how to best handle your emotions during difficult times, how to overcome obstacles, how to interpret the events and circumstances in your life, etc. Some of these lessons were helpful, however, if you’re experiencing low self-esteem at the moment, then it’s likely that other lessons you learned over this period were quite unhelpful, and now you have a set of ineffective emotional coping skills that are restricting you in a variety of ways.

 Your low self-esteem can also be attributed to the observations you made as a child.
-As a child you would observe adults going about their daily lives.
+As a child, you would observe adults going about their daily lives.
 These adults experienced hardships, setbacks, and personal problems.
-How they dealt with these challenges was important, because the habits, behaviors and emotions they displayed during these moments has left a lasting impression on your mind.
+How they dealt with these challenges was important, because the habits, behaviors, and emotions they displayed during these moments had left a lasting impression on your mind.
 These adult mentors taught you how to handle life’s difficulties and how to cope with your emotions indirectly.
 And today, you are doing what you know — what you’ve been taught — for better or worse.

 All this goes to show that your low levels of self-esteem aren’t entirely of your own making.
 In fact, you learned and picked up certain ways of doing things and responding to situations from other people.
 Your current levels of self-esteem and the coping mechanisms you use to work through your personal challenges are a result of many years of conditioning that you went through while growing up.
 But even though you might not be responsible for this conditioning, you are however responsible for your own life today.
 And if something is not working for you, then you must take responsibility for changing things for the better and reconditioning your mind in a more positive and empowering way that will help you to live the life you desire to create for yourself.